 A surprising number of New York City offices, laboratories, and warehouses were involved in the top-secret Manhattan Project.
-While these New York City sites remain largely unmarked and unknown, they were a small but crucial part of the success of the project, and deserve to remembered.
+While these New York City sites remain largely unmarked and unknown, they were a small but crucial part of the project.

 The term “Manhattan Project” is commonly thought to be a misnomer, but the first offices of the Manhattan Project were at 270 Broadway.
 General Leslie Groves decided to follow the custom of naming Corps of Engineers districts for the city in which they are located, thus the atomic bomb project became known as the Manhattan Engineer District (MED) or “Manhattan Project.”
 The title had the additional benefit of masking the actual purpose of the top-secret project.